xp44mm/Notebook/ConcurrencyCookbook/01 Concurrency - An Overview.md

 }
 ```

-There's one other important guideline when it comes to async methods: once you start using async, it's best to allow it to grow through your code.
+There's one other important guideline when it comes to async methods: once you start using `async`, it's best to allow it to grow through your code.
 If you call an async method, you should (eventually) await the task it returns.
 Resist the temptation to call `Task.Wait()`, `Task<TResult>.Result`, or `Task.GetAwaiter().GetResult()`; doing so could cause a deadlock.
 Consider the following method:

 ```C#
 async Task WaitAsync()